top of page

 Linares, Claire, Anne-Laure Sellier, and Ran R. Hassin, “The Brands in Our Faces: Brand–User Prototypes and Their Veracity,” under review.

 Linares, Claire*, and Alican Mecit*, “Nonbinary and Nonhuman?
-The Alien-Like Dehumanization of Nonbinary Individuals,” under review.
+The Dehumanization of Nonbinary Individuals,” under review.

 Avnet, Tamar*, Anne-Laure Sellier*, and Claire Linares*, “Measurement of Scheduling Styles.”

-Linares, Claire, and Anne-Laure Sellier, “The Sustainable Consumer.”
+Linares, Claire, and Anne-Laure Sellier, “The Face of the Sustainable Consumer.”

 [*equal authorship]